CopernicaMarketingSoftware/Documentation/Publisher/en/webhooks.md

 ## Setting up Webhooks

-The first step for setting up a Webhook is to navigate to the `CONFIGURATION` menu, where you can find the Webhooks menu under the `Account` section.
+The first step for setting up a Webhook is to navigate to the `configuration` menu, where you can find the [Webhooks](https://ms.copernica.com/#/admin/account/webhooks) menu under the `account` section.
 To create a Webhook you pick a type and then add the callback URL, where the data will be sent to after configuration.

 The next step is to verify your web address.
 This extra step ensures that your potentially confidential data will be sent to the correct server.
-You can add your main domain at [validated domains](https://ms.copernica.com/#/admin/company/domains) under `Your company` in the [configuration](https://ms.copernica.com/#/admin) section.
+You can add your main domain at [validated domains](https://ms.copernica.com/#/admin/company/domains) under `your company` in the [configuration](https://ms.copernica.com/#/admin) section.
 If you click this domain in the validation tab, you will find a TXT record that needs to be added to your DNS configuration.
 Once you have set this up in your DNS, you can ensure that this domain and its subdomains can be used for Webhooks by clicking the validate button.

-You can test your new Webhook by clicking on `Test webhook` in the Webhook itself or
+You can test your new Webhook by clicking on `test webhook` in the Webhook itself or
-the `Check now` button in the Webhook menu to test all your Webhooks.
+the `check now` button in the Webhook menu to test all your Webhooks.

 ## Security